zifeishan/deepdive_ocr/data-140111/compare/taxonomy-nonumber.md

 * [numconf] if Tesseract and Cuneiform output different numbers, Tesseract is correct and Cuneiform is wrong.
 -->

-Assessment: get initial numbers!

-Just get leaf probabilities!

-- In an independent fashion; enumerate the conjunctions (combinations)
-- Come up with a MIDDLE LAYER!

-- Do a non-overlapping version, to fix the gaps.

 - OCR-specific only
 - Corpus-statistics -> Dict -> NLP -> Knowledge base incremental